mk/clerk-px23/README.md

 ### Moldable Viewer API

-🐉

-Viewer selection and elision of data happens on the JVM in Clojure.
-Clerk’s viewers are an ordered collection of plain Clojure hash maps.
-Clerk willl interpret the following optional keys:
+Clerk’s viewers are an ordered (and thus prioritized) collection of plain Clojure hash maps.
+Clerk interprets the following optional keys in each viewer map:

-* A `:pred` function to test if a given viewer should be selected;
+* `:pred` is a predicate function that tests whether a given viewer should be selected
-* a function on the `:transform-fn` key that can perform a transformation of the value.
-This receives a map argument with the original value under a key.
-Additional keys carry the path, the viewer stack and the budget.
+* `:transform-fn` is an optional function run on the server side to transform data before sending it to the client.
+It receives a map argument with the original value under a key.
+Additional keys carry the path, the viewer stack, and the budget
-* A `:render-fn` key containing a quoted form that will be sent to the browser where it will be evaluated using sci[^sci] and turned into a function;
+* `:render-fn` is a quoted form that will be sent to the browser, where it will be compiled into a function that will be called to display data
-* A `:page-size` key on collection viewers to control how many items to show.
+* `:page-size` is a number that indicates how many items to send in each chunk during elision/pagination

-Viewers can also be explicitly selected using functions like `clerk/with-viewer` which will wrap a given value in a map with the given viewer.
-Alternatively to the explicit functional API, viewers can be selected using metadata on the form.
-This has no meaning in Clojure and thus won’t in any way affect the value of the program when run without Clerk and is also useful for when downstream consumers rely on a value being used unmodified.
+Viewers can also be explicitly selected by wraping a value in the `clerk/with-viewer` function, which produces a presentation for that value using that viewer.
+Alternatively, viewers can be selected by placing a Clojure metadata declaration before a form.
+Because of the way Clojure handles compilation, metadata in this position is ultimately ignored in the generated code.
+So far as we know, this is a novel mechanism for out of band signaling to a specialized Clojure parser.

+The process of selecting viewers happens programmatically on the server side, thus using the already existing interactive programming environment as a user interface.
+TODO

 ### Sync

-Clerk also supports bidirectional sync of state between the SCI viewer environment and the JVM.
-If an atom is annotated (via metadata) to be synced, Clerk will create a corresponding var in the SCI environment and watch this atom for modifications on both the JVM Clojure and the SCI browser side and broadcast a diff to the other side.
-In addition, a JVM-side change will cause a recompilation of the currently active document, which means no re-parsing or analysis of the document will be performed but only a re-evaluation of cells dependent on the value inside this atom.
-This allows to use Clerk for small local-first apps as shown in the [Regex Dictionary Example](#regex-dictionary).
+To help with creating interactive tools using Clerk, it also supports bidirectional sync of state between the client and server Clojure environments.
+If a Clojure `atom` on the server is annotated with metadata indicating it is `sync`, Clerk will create a corresponding var in the client environment.
+Both of these atoms will be automatically instrumented with an update watcher that broadcasts a _diff_ to the other side.

+In addition, a server-side change will trigger a refresh of the currently active document, which will then re-calculate the minimum subset of the document that is dependent on that atom's value.
+This allows us to use Clerk for small local-first apps, as shown in the [Regex Dictionary Example](#regex-dictionary).

 ### Experience

-Our experience as the developers and users of Clerk has been surprisingly positive but of course we're heavily biased.
-We've  chosen a few quotes from Clerk's userbase.
+Our experience as the developers and users of Clerk has been surprisingly positive, but we're heavily biased.
+We've  chosen a few quotes from Clerk's user base:

 > [Clerk] is making the training of junior #Clojure programmers a massive pleasure! [...]
 >